The Train (1970 film)

 The Train is a 1970 Indian Hindi-language thriller film starring Rajesh Khanna, Nanda.
 It is a remake of the 1967 Malayalam film Cochin Express.

+The film is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two-hero films Marayada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.

 Plot

 Khanna stars as Police Inspector Shyam Kumar, who sets out to solve a series of murders which have all taken place on a train.
-Complicating the situation are his girlfriend Neeta (Nanda), who has been acting mysteriously ever since she began her new job, and hotel dancer Miss Lily (Helen), who tries to seduce the good police inspector, but may find that she loses her heart instead.
+Complicating the situation are his girlfriend Neeta, who has been acting mysteriously ever since she began her new job, and hotel dancer Miss Lily, who tries to seduce the good police inspector, but may find that she loses her heart instead.